Gil-SP/Calendar-Application/client/README.md

 The goal of this project is to develop a comprehensive calendar application with user authentication, profile management, and robust calendar functionalities.
 The project was divided into 6 stages to facilitate a systematic and organised development process.

 As the company was stretched thin, there was only 1 available developer to work on this project.
 The project was broken down into bite size pieces to ensure a progresive and cohesive work flow.
 However due to the scope of the project, the application was unfortunately not completed and only the secutiry aspect of the code was completed.
-Stages 4 and 5 were not met and was only begun.
+Stage 5 were not met and was only begun.

 More planning and deeper dive into functions required for the app would have been favourable in terms of setting out what needded to be completed within the given time frame.